Aacash-Srinath/Algorithm-Analysis/Rabin-Karp-String-Matching/README.md

 The code has been implemented using C++

-Text & Pattern have been predefined.
+Text & Pattern have been pre-defined.